immersive-web/hit-test/hit-testing-explainer.md

 ## Real-world hit testing
 A key challenge with enabling real-world hit testing in WebXR is that computing real-world hit test results can be performance-impacting and dependant on secondary threads in many of the underlying implementations.
 However from a developer perspective, out-of-date asynchronous hit test results are often less than useful.

 WebXR addresses this challenge through the use of the `XRHitTestSource` & `XRTransientInputHitTestSource` interfaces which serve as handles to hit test subscription.
 The presence of a hit test source signals to the user agent that the developer intends to query hit test results in subsequent `XRFrame`s.
 The user agent can then precompute hit test results based on the properties of a hit test source such that each `XRFrame` will be bundled with all "subscribed" hit test results.
-When the last reference to the hit test source has been released, the user agent is free to stop computing hit test results for future frames.

 ### Requesting a hit test source
 To create an `XRHitTestSource` developers call the `XRSession.requestHitTestSource()` function.
 This function accepts an `XRHitTestOptionsInit` dictionary with the following key-value pairs: